jruydemir/recipes/sauces/halal_cart_white_sauce.md

 Preparation
 ===========
-1. Mix toghether all ingredients.
+1. Mix together all ingredients.
 Cover and chill in fridge for 30 min.

 Notes
 =====